-The University of Michigan Health System has an online application process and you can find details on our application process here.
+- Michigan Medicine has an online application process and you can find details on our application process here.

 What are the program requirements?

-Qualified fellowship applicants will have a master’s degree or equivalent course work in health care administration, nursing, business, public health, health service or a related degree from an accredited program.
-While candidates with previous professional work experience are encouraged to apply, previous work experience is not a prerequisite for the fellowship
+- Qualified fellowship applicants will have a master’s degree or equivalent course work in health care administration, nursing, business, public health, health service or a related degree from an accredited program.
+While candidates with previous work experience are encouraged to apply, previous work experience is not a prerequisite for the fellowship.

 What are the application requirements?